Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs

-The TESS mission \citep{Ricker2014}, launched into space in April 2018, provides the opportunity to study flares on early to late M-dwarfs.
-TESS is specifically designed to search for the brightest small stars in our galactic neighborhood.
-It will monitor the brightness of tens of thousands of M-dwarfs, which are bright enough to allow the study of flares with a high signal-to-noise ratio.
+The TESS mission \citep{Ricker2014}, launched in April 2018, provides the opportunity to study flares on early to late M~dwarfs.
+TESS is specifically designed to observe bright, small stars in the solar neighborhood.
+It will photometrically monitor tens of thousands of M~dwarfs, which are bright enough to allow the study of flares with a high signal-to-noise ratio.

 Here, we present findings derived from the first two months of TESS data (i.e., sectors 1 and 2).
 Section~\ref{s:Observations} describes the TESS observations.
 Section~\ref{s:Methods} outlines our methodology to find flare candidates, vet against false alarms, and model flare data to estimate the flare energy.
-The results are presented in Section~\ref{s:Results} and a discussion and outlook are provided in Sections~\ref{s:Discussion} and \ref{s:Conclusion}.
+The results are presented in Section~\ref{s:Results}, and a discussion and outlook are provided in Sections~\ref{s:Discussion} and \ref{s:Conclusion}.